ghc/ghc/docs/users_guide/profiling.rst

 .. rts-flag:: -hT

-    Breaks down the graph by heap closure type.
+    Breaks down the graph by heap closure type (see :ref:`rts-profiling`).

 .. rts-flag:: -hc
               -h

-    *Requires* :ghc-flag:`-prof`.
-Breaks down the graph by the cost-centre stack which produced the data.
+    The :rts-flag:`-hc` flag *requires* :ghc-flag:`-prof` and breaks down the graph by the cost-centre stack which produced the data.

-    .. note:: The meaning of the shortened :rts-flag:`-h` is dependent on whether your program was compiled for profiling.
+    The meaning of the shortened :rts-flag:`-h` is dependent on whether your program was compiled for profiling or not.
 When compiled for profiling, :rts-flag:`-h` is equivalent to :rts-flag:`-hc`, but otherwise is equivalent to :rts-flag:`-hT` (see :ref:`rts-profiling`).

 .. rts-flag:: -hm